ascholerChemeketa/cs160Reader/_sources/DataRepresentation/TwosComplement.rst

         -6.

-        Leading 1 says "negative" and requires us to flip last three bits to 101.
+        Leading 1 says "negative" and requires us to flip the last three bits to 101.
 That means 5.
 Add one to get 6.

 .. tabbed:: exercise3